AaronJY/node-microservices/README.md

 ## Disclaimer
 This repo was intended as a playground for figuring out how I would write a micro service architecture using NodeJS/TypeScript.
 While you're more than welcome to use this as a reference, it'll never be considered as "done", and may change drastically from one commit to the next! 😁

+**Note:** I'm in the process of splitting these services out into separate repos, as well as moving common functionality into hosted packages.
+Building this project as-is (probably) won't work!

 ## Setting up
 **Note:** This repo uses Yarn 🐱 instead of npm.
 You should be able to use npm without any issues, though you may run into dependency issues as we use a yarn lock file instead of an npm lock file.